juxor/afaq/markdown/secC4.md

-> _ "The latest data available show that in the manufacturing sector the four largest companies in a given industry controlled an average of 40 percent of the industrys output in 1992, and the top eight had 52 percent.
+> _ "The latest data available show that in the manufacturing sector the four largest companies in a given industry controlled an average of 40 percent of the industry’s output in 1992, and the top eight had 52 percent.
 These shares were practically unchanged from 1972, but they are two percentage points higher than in 1982.
 Retail trade (department stores, food stores, apparel, furniture, building materials and home supplies, eating and drinking places, and other retail industries) also showed a jump in market concentration since the early 1980s.
-The top four firms accounted for an average of 16 percent of the retail industrys sales in 1982 and 20 percent in 1992; for the eight largest, the average industry share rose from 22 to 28 percent.
+The top four firms accounted for an average of 16 percent of the retail industry’s sales in 1982 and 20 percent in 1992; for the eight largest, the average industry share rose from 22 to 28 percent.
 Some figures now available for 1997 suggest that concentration continued to increase during the 1990s; of total sales receipts in the overall economy, companies with 2,500 employees or more took in 47 percent in 1997, compared with 42 percent in 1992.
+>  _

 >

-> "In the financial sector, the number of commercial banks fell 30 percent between 1990 and 1999, while the ten largest were increasing their share of loans and other industry assets from 26 to 45 percent.
+> _"In the financial sector, the number of commercial banks fell 30 percent between 1990 and 1999, while the ten largest were increasing their share of loans and other industry assets from 26 to 45 percent.
 It is well established that other sectors, including agriculture and telecommunications, have also